miikka/long-thread/README.md

 # long-thread

 A Clojure library for starting and stopping threads.
-Basically just a wrapper `java.lang.Thread`.
+Basically just a wrapper for `java.lang.Thread`.

 ## Latest version